 Full fees will be assessed at the current rate of tuition.
-After registering for the course online via Wolverine Access, the student must register for this status in person at the Registrar's Office and present a Drop/Add form with the signatures of both the instructor and the student's department graduate chair or advisor.
+After registering for the course online via Wolverine Access, the student must submit a Drop/Add form in person or via email to the Registrar's Office and present the Drop/Add form with the signatures of both the instructor and the student's department graduate chair or advisor.
 Before enrolling, the student must confer with the instructor to reach an agreement on what will constitute satisfactory completion of the course.
 The student is expected to attend class regularly and may be asked to submit assignments and take examinations.
 Elections of visited (audited) courses must appear on the class schedule printout provided at registration.
 Students should check their class schedule printouts for accuracy and completeness.